-The experience also needs to be in a field referenced under Canada’s National Occupational Classification 0, A or B, for which more details are included below.
+The experience also needs to be in a field referenced under Canada’s National Occupational Classification TEER 0, 1, 2 or 3, for which more details are included below.

-Candidates can also accumulate work experience while they are in the Express Entry Pool, scoring extra points while in the pool.
+Candidates can also accumulate work experience while they are in the Express Entry Pool, scoring extra points.

 The Minimum Work Experience Requirement

-The authorities have prescribed certain work experience requirements that applicants would need to meet.
-To meet these requirements, applicants would need to:
+The authorities have prescribed certain work experience requirements that applicants need to meet.
+To meet these requirements, applicants need to:

-- Have accumulated at least one year of continuous full-time paid work experience (refer to Appendix A) or,
+- Have accumulated at least one year of continuous full-time paid work experience or,

-- Have acquired an equivalent amount of continuous paid part-time work experience
+- Have acquired an equivalent amount of ongoing paid part-time work experience

-These applicants would need to have acquired this work experience in the occupation identified in their application for permanent residence as their primary occupation.
+The work experience must be in the occupation identified in their application for permanent residence as their primary occupation.

-In addition, this occupation must be present in the following occupational categories specified in the National Occupational Classification (NOC) 2011, such as:
+In addition, this occupation must be in the following occupational categories specified in the National Occupational Classification (NOC) 2021:

-Furthermore, in order to meet the prescribed minimum requirements, the applicant would need to possess skilled work experience that:
+Furthermore, in order to meet the prescribed minimum requirements, the applicant needs to possess skilled work experience that: